sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Expandable arithmetic operations with integers
+Short desc    : Expandable arithmetic operations with integers
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package provides expandable arithmetic operations with
+Descript     : This package provides expandable arithmetic operations with
              : integers, using the e-TeX extension \numexpr if it is
              : available.
 ```